pic

 The Keyword where

-By combining <: with the type with Union, you can also check if a type belongs to a set of types.
+By combining <: with Union, you can also check whether a type belongs to a given set of types.
 For example, Int64 <: Union{Int64, Float64} assesses whether Int64 equals Int64 or Float64, thus returning true.

-The approach can be made more widely applicable by using the keyword where along with a type parameter T, where T can take multiple values.
-The syntax is <type depending on T> where T <: <set of types>, where note that T can be replaced by any other letter.
+The approach can be made more widely applicable by using the where keyword with a type parameter T. [note] T can be replaced by any other letter .
+The syntax is <type depending on T> where T <: <set of types>.
+In this way, T represents multiple possibilities.

 # all the statements below are `true`